 All networks, even cloud-based systems, require physical components to support the underlying IT environment.
-A datacenter is a physical location to house the actual physical components (servers, routers, switches, security devices, and large data repositories) of an IT environment.
-Because a data center is designed for IT equipment, it is typically a custom built environment designed to be equipment friendly.
+A Datacenter is a physical location to house the actual physical components (servers, routers, switches, security devices, and large data repositories) of an IT environment.
+Because a data center is designed for IT equipment, it is typically a custom-built environment designed to be equipment friendly.
 Datacenters typically have extensive heating, ventilation, and cooling (HVAC) systems to manage all the heat generated by the equipment.
 There is usually humidity control (dry is better for systems).
-They also usually have raised flooring to permit easy running of cabling to connect devices, fire supression, and naturally a large supply of electrical power.
+They also usually have raised the flooring to permit the easy running of cabling to connect devices, fire suppression, and naturally a large supply of electrical power.
 Backup batteries and generators supplement the power supply.

-Physical security is a major feature of a datacenter.
-Most datacenters have multiple layers of physical access security to insure only properly authorized persons are able to gain access to the secure area.
-For datacenters that are used to store sensitive information, such as classified information, or personal medical records, there are physical security standards that a datacenter must meet to be comply with government and industry requirements.
+Physical security is a major feature of a Datacenter.
+Most Datacenters have multiple layers of physical access security to ensure only properly authorized persons are able to gain access to the secure area.
+For Datacenters that are used to store sensitive information, such as classified information, or personal medical records, there are physical security standards that a Datacenter must meet to comply with government and industry requirements.

-ETTE runs its private cloud infrastructure at a secure facility located in Montgomery County, Maryland.
+ETTE runs its private cloud infrastructure at a secure facility located in Washinton, DC.
 The facility complies with the physical and data requirements of the Health Insurance Portability and Accountability Act (HIPAA).
-HIPAA is a US government law designed to protect personal health records, while granting appropriate access to authorized medical professionals and insurance providers.
+HIPAA is a US government law designed to protect personal health records while granting appropriate access to authorized medical professionals and insurance providers.
 The center also complies with the Health Information Technology for Economic and Clinical Health (HITECH) Act, designed to store medical records electronically.

 ETTE’s datacenter is also Sensitive Compartmented Information Facility (SCIF) – ready.
-This readiness means that locations in the datacenter meet stringent physical, visual, acoustic, electronic and other security elements to permit the SCIF to store, process or discuss sensitive information (like US government classified information).
+This readiness means that locations in the Datacenter meet stringent physical, visual, acoustic, electronic and other security elements to permit the SCIF to store, process or discuss sensitive information (like US government classified information).
 SCIF-ready means most of the required infrastructure to create a SCIF is in place.
-For example, there are stringent requirements for SCIF ductwork be constructed to prevent physical access by a person.
+For example, there are stringent requirements for SCIF ductwork to be constructed to prevent physical access by a person.
 Also, a SCIF requires adequate acoustic insulation to prevent conversational sounds from escaping.
-As it cannot be easily modified, compliant ductwork is already present in the datacenter.
+As it cannot be easily modified, compliant ductwork is already present in the Datacenter.
 Your organization may require a SCIF if you are a US government contractor whose contract occasionally requires the handling of classified and otherwise sensitive government data.

 Some of the other key elements of our datacenter are:

-Physical description: The ETTE datacenter features 91,000 square feet of raised floor area for IT systems.
+The ETTE datacenter features 91,000 square feet of raised floor area for IT systems.
 The 30 inches raised floor height allows easy cabling access, breaking down into 3 main computer rooms.
-The dsatacenter has17000 square feet of staging office space and an additional 20,000 square feet of adjacent office space.
+The Datacenter has17000 square feet of staging office space and an additional 20,000 square feet of adjacent office space.
 The facility also features a flex work area, containing 12 internal workstations, disaster recovery/business continuity offices, two conference rooms, kitchen, and shower facilities

-Fire Suppression: Fire detection is an addressable system with detectors under floor and in the computer spaces.
+Fire detection is an addressable system with detectors under the floor and in the computer spaces.
 Our fire system is a dual preaction dry pipe fire sprinkler system.

-Environmental Controls: Five – 650 ton York centrifugal unit chillers comprise our primary and secondary chilled water system.
-The chillers employ variable frequency drives distributed by 30 ton nominal CRAH air distribution units.
-Other features include under floor supply and ceiling return and constant air supply control and central humidification system with dew point control.
-The water condenser stores 210,000 gallons for 72 hours of conditioning at full load, fed by and external water hookup and backed up by three on-site wells.
+Five – 650 ton York centrifugal unit chillers comprise our primary and secondary chilled water system.
+The chillers employ variable frequency drives distributed by 30-ton nominal CRAH air distribution units.
+Other features include underfloor supply and ceiling return and constant air supply control and central humidification system with dew point control.
+The water condenser stores 210,000 gallons for 72 hours of conditioning at full load, fed by an external water hookup and backed up by three on-site wells.

-ETTE’s datacenter complies with with 21 CFR (Code of Federal Regulations) Part 11, 210, 211 & 820, Annex 11, cGMP’s (current Good Manufacturing Practice, an FDA regulation) and both HIPAA and HITECH.
-To achieve compliance with all these regulations, the datacenter must:
+ETTE’s Datacenter complies with 21 CFR (Code of Federal Regulations) Part 11, 210, 211 & 820, Annex 11, cGMP’s (current Good Manufacturing Practice, an FDA regulation) and both HIPAA and HITECH.
+To achieve compliance with all these regulations, the Datacenter must: